 Checklists and an overall specification are also provided.
-Past papers are also available for pupils to start gaining experience with exam-style questions.
+Past papers are available for pupils to hone their exam technique and gain essential experience with the different styles of question asked.
 Students are encouraged to seek one to one help with individual teachers and attend lunchtime revision sessions where needed.

-Topics covered in Year 10:
+Topics covered in Year 11: